ucsb-eri/vmapi/README.md

 ```

 # Testing

-Note that ethers2host MAC addresses are zero padded.
+Note: clientMac returns MAC addresses that are NOT zero padded.

+Note: ethers2host MAC address arguments need to be zero padded (might modify this in the future to allow either).

 Can do basic fetches from api using wget or curl:
 ```